 The Top Mistakes New Home Stagers Make

-Not Having Certification
+Mistake #1 – Not Having Certification

-In many professions, you’ll need a certain amount of certification and training before you can establish a business.
 This is even truer if you’re looking to scale up the business and want it to succeed as much as possible.
-As such, you’ll need to get home staging certification when you first launch the business.
+As such, it’s a good idea to get a home staging certification when you first launch your business.

 There are a variety of ways that you can get this, with some being more effective than others.
 One of the recommended routes is to get your home staging certification from Home Staging Institute.
 This is available online and should be much more affordable than you might think.

-Using Poor Inventory
+Mistake #2 – Using Poor Inventory

-When many people first start a home staging business, they often try to be as frugal as possible while they’re growing.
-However, this could be quite a mistake, as many of the items that you buy might be of a relatively poor quality, especially if they’re marked down in price.
+However, this could be quite a mistake, as many of the items that you buy might be of relatively poor quality, especially if they’re marked down in price.

 The majority of clients will expect a certain quality, as well as your expertise.
 While you might be able to get high-quality items on a tight budget, it can often be recommended that you spend a little bit extra, as this could pay dividends.

-Not Treating It As A Business
+Mistake #3 – Not Treating It As A Business

-The number of people who treat their home staging business as if it wasn’t a business can be surprising.
 Much of this can be seen in people giving away favors and helping friends and family for free.
 However, you should refrain from this, as it could result in a significant amount of lost revenue.
+(Unless you are using such favors in the very very early days of your business to build your portfolio).

 It’s one thing to be fair to friends and family, but it’s another thing entirely to give services and goods away.
 This should be avoided.

-Letting Clients Run The Show
+Mistake #4 – Letting Clients Run The Show

-The majority of homeowners might have a certain vision for their home when they want to have it staged.
 However, this can often be tinted by the memories and emotions that are often associated with the house.
 As such, they might not always know what the best way to stage their home will be.

-Under-Valuing Expertise
+Mistake #5 – Under-Valuing Expertise

-When many of us first start a business, we often may not know how to value our services.
 As a result, under-valuing or over-valuing them can often be one of the more common mistakes to make.
 This should be avoided wherever possible, with there being a few ways of doing so.

 From the beginning, you’ll need to stand firm at what you’re worth and charge accordingly.
 To do so, you’ll need to review industry standards and calculate your expenses.
-You should have a variety of costs that are associated with your home staging business, so you’ll need to make sure that these are covered.

-Not Understanding The Industry
+Mistake #6 – Not Understanding The Industry

 Quite a large number of people get into the home staging industry because they have a love of décor.
 However, this isn’t all that’s needed when you’re entering the area, as there’s much more that you will need to know.